-3.28 In accordance with para.
-5.9 of SSR-2/1 (Rev. 1) [1], and with consideration of results from research and development, a set of representative accident conditions with core melting should be postulated to provide inputs for the design of the containment and of the safety features ensuring its functionality.
+3.29 In accordance with Requirement 42 and paras 5.9 and 5.30 of SSR-2/1 (Rev. 1) [1], and with consideration of results from research and development, a set of representative accident conditions with core melting should be postulated to provide inputs for the design of the containment and of the safety features ensuring its functionality.
 This set of representative accident conditions should be considered in the design of safety features for design extension conditions with core melting and should represent bounding cases that envelop other severe accidents with more limited degradation of the core.